Design of Distributed Controller for Discrete-Time Systems Via the Integration of Extended LMI and Clique-Wise

-The simulation results of 50 cases are shown in Fig.\ref{fig: 08}.
+The simulation results of 30 cases for $(N,l)=(10,3),(40,5)$ are shown in Fig.~\ref{fig: 08}.
 The horizontal axis represents the sample number, and the vertical axis represents the ratio $\gamma_\ast/\gamma_{\rm cen}$, where $\gamma_\ast$ is the $H_\infty$ norm of each methods, and $\gamma_{\rm cen}$ is of the centralized method.
 Therefore, a smaller $\gamma_\ast/\gamma_{\rm cen}$ indicates a better result.
-The failed cases, where the solver was unable to find the stabilizing controller, are placed at the top.
-From Fig. 2, it can be observed that the proposed method achieves a smaller $H_\infty$ in all cases and exhibits fewer failures than other methods.
+From Fig. 2, it can be observed that proposed method outperforms existing methods, regardless of the scale of the system.
 These results demonstrate the efficacy of the proposed approach.